mzabani/Fos/README.md

 static void applicationRegistration(IAppBuilder builder) {
+	// To log statistics get access to the pretty statistics page, you need to create a shunt, like this: var statisticsPipeline = builder.New();
+	// Here you would add statistics authentication middleware.
+One example would be only allowing connections from localhost or from admins
+	// statisticsPipeline.Use<MyStatisticsPageAuthenticationMiddleware>();
+	statisticsPipeline.UseStatisticsLogging(FosServer, new TimeSpan(0, 30, 0));

+	// Will shunt to "statisticsPipeline" if request is to "/_stats" var statisticsMapping = new Dictionary<string, IAppBuilder>() { { "/_stats", statisticsPipeline } };
+	builder.Use<ShuntMiddleware>(statisticsMapping);

 	// This is how you register your application's middleware.
 This is typically one of your Owin compatible Web frameworks builder.Use(typeof(MyApplicationType));
 }